 From Burkes book, we can gather information of a fire at the Guinness Brewery in 1820, as reported in the Freemans Journal.
 All breweries and distillers in the area operated a fire-service (No surprise due to the highly flamable nature of the work) and all, along with the insurance companies of the area, helped to ensure no extensive damage occured.

-One can only be reminded of recent events when they read the company press-statement which boasted…
+One can only be reminded of recent events and the fire in the Guinness complex when they read the company press-statement which boasted…

 “….the damage done is not very extensive, nor of such a nature as to stop the business of the brewery even for a day”

-My thanks to the lads at the contemporary Guinness Fire Service for getting in touch.
+My thanks to the lads at the contemporary Guinness Fire and Rescue Service for getting in touch.
 This image shows the modern service Guinness operate on site.